-Congratulations to IM Sam Collins who achieved his third GM norm, when tieing for first place in the 10-player GM round robin tournament.
+In the January tournaments, Sam Collins achieved his third GM norm, when tieing for first place in the 10-player round robin tournament.
 FM Stephen Jessel also made his fifth IM norm.
-Both these players now need to gain a few more rating points to be awarded their titles.
+Both these players now need to gain rating points to be awarded their titles.

-An IM Norm tournament was also held and although nobody made a norm, this provided good experience for several players.
+An IM Norm tournament was also held in January and although nobody made a norm then, this provided good experience for several players.

 The inaugural Irish 50+ and 65+ Championship tournament, played alongside over seven rounds in early January, attracted 38 players aged between 50 and 79 and was fiercely contested.
 Top seed Jonathan O'Connor won the 50+ title and tournament with an unbeaten 6/7, closely followed by Gerry O'Connell who was also unbaten but conceded three draws.
 In joint third on 5/7 were CM Gerry MacElligott and your editor, Tim Harding, the latter winning the 65+ title and prize.
 See also our new pages for Seniors chess.

-See the Irish Chess Union website for further details.
+See the Irish Chess Union website for further details of all Irish competitions.

 Significant progress has also been achieved in the last year by 15-year-old Tom O'Gorman, who is now a FIDE Master, and the slightly younger Henry Li who has already beaten a grandmaster and briefly raised his FIDE rating to 2247.